SH1B Telephone Road rail crossing

 In late 2024, NZTA and KiwiRail agreed on a package of improvements at the rail crossing and nearby Telephone Road/Holland Road intersection that would allow Telephone Road to reopen to through traffic.

-The proposed improvements will see the road level raised, new escape lanes built and improved signage and road marking.
-The road surface will be raised by up to 410mm over a distance of 90 metres on Telephone Road north of the rail crossing and on Telephone Road/Holland Road/Marshmeadow Road south of the rail crossing.
+The improvements see the road level raised, new escape lanes built and improved signage and road marking.
+The road surface haas been raised by up to 410mm over a distance of 90 metres on Telephone Road north of the rail crossing and on Telephone Road/Holland Road/Marshmeadow Road south of the rail crossing.